 Allergy and Asthma Care say the following:

-"For people with skin allergies, silk is also an excellent material alternative because it has long, smooth fibers that do not rub or irritate areas of the skin.
+"For people with skin allergies, silk is also an excellent material alternative because it has long, smooth fibres that do not rub or irritate areas of the skin.
 Most people suffer from clothing dermatitis, which is a condition that causes your skin to develop a rash after being exposed to a certain material.
-Textiles that have shorter, coarser fibers are more likely to cause friction against your skin, which will ultimately lead to rashes and irritation.
-As a result of silk’s long, nonabrasive fibers, it provides long lasting comfort to the wearer’s skin."
+Textiles that have shorter, coarser fibres are more likely to cause friction against your skin, which will ultimately lead to rashes and irritation.
+As a result of silk’s long, nonabrasive fibres, it provides long lasting comfort to the wearer’s skin.

-We use the latest modern technology to produce a tightly woven strong fabric in 25 momme for pillowcases and 22 momme for bed linen.
+We leverage both traditional techniques and the latest modern technology to produce a tightly woven strong fabric in 25 momme for pillowcases and 22 momme for bed linen.
 Providing an elegant matte lustre with a smooth, supple feel.
 Our products are machine washable on a delicate cycle - see more care instructions here.

 Despite its appearance, silk is the strongest known natural fibre and is actually stronger than steel of the same diametre.